Detailed Jarzynski Equality applied on a Logically Irreversible Procedure

-At the beginning the laser power is high ($48 mW$) so that the central barrier is more than $8 kT$ and the characteristic jumping time (Kramers Time) is about $3000 s$, which is long compared to the time of the experiment, and the bead is trapped in one well-defined state (0 or 1).
-The laser power is first lowered (in a time $T_{lowering} = 1 s$) to $15 mW$ so that the barrier is about $2.2 k_{B}T$ and the jumping time falls to $~10 s$.
+At the beginning the laser power is high ($\SI{48}{\milli\watt}$) so that the central barrier is more than $8 kT$ and the characteristic jumping time (Kramers Time) is about $\SI{3000}{\second}$, which is long compared to the time of the experiment, and the bead is trapped in one well-defined state (0 or 1).
+The system is left 4 $s$ with high laser power so that the bead is at equilibrium in the well where it is trapped (the relaxation time of the bead is about $\SI{0.01}{\second}$).
+The laser power is first lowered (in a time $T_{\text{lowering}} = \SI{1}{\second}$) to $\SI{15}{\milli\watt}$ so that the barrier is about $2.2 k_{\text{B}}T$ and the jumping time falls to $~\SI{10}{\second}$.
 A viscous drag force linear in time is induced by displacing the cell with respect to the laser using a closed-loop 3-axis NanoMax stage.
-The force is given by $f= - \gamma v$ where $\gamma=6 \pi R \eta$ ($\eta$ is the viscosity of water) and $v$ the speed of displacement.
-It tilts the double-well potential so that the bead ends always in the same well (e.g. state 0) independently of where it started.
-At the end, the force is stopped and the central barrier is raised again to its maximal value (in a time $T_{rising} = 1 s$).
-Between two successive procedures the system is left to equilibrate for 4 $s$.
+The force is given by $f= - \gamma v$ where $\gamma=6 \pi R \eta$ ($\eta$ is the viscosity of water corrected by $3\%$ to take into account the finite thickness of the cell) and $v$ the speed of displacement.
+It tilts the double-well potential so that the bead ends always in the same well (e.g. state 0) independently of where it started (see fig. \ref{fig:potential}, \textbf{c} and \textbf{d}).
+At the end, the force is stopped and the central barrier is raised again to its maximal value (in a time $T_{\text{rising}} = \SI{1}{\second}$).
 The experimental procedure is sketched in figure \ref{fig:schema_procedure}.
-A procedure is fully characterized by its duration $\tau$ and the maximum value of the force applied $f_{max}$.
+A procedure is fully characterized by its duration $\tau$ and the maximum value of the force applied $f_{\text{max}}$.
 Its efficiency is characterized by the ``proportion of success'' $P_S$, which is the proportion of trajectories where the bead ends in the chosen well (e.g. 0), independently of where it started.

+Note that the position of the bead at the beginning of each procedure is actually known because the system is resetted in one state between two procedures, but this knowledge is not used by the erasure procedure (which is always the same regardless of the initial position of the bead).
+See \cite{ref:Nous} for more details about the experimental erasure procedure.